Let's code!

 Wheelson’s RGB has 7 different colors and we want to show all of them off.

 Now let’s create a function.
-Find the “Functions” section on the left side of the screen and click on the “Create a Function” button.
+Find the “Functions” section on the left side of the screen and click on this block:

 Now we’ll define what this function does.
 Let’s add some logic to it.
 From the “Logic” section on drag and drop the “if” block inside of the “checkBlink” function.

-this from the “Logic” section.
+Add this comparison block from the “Logic” section.
 Change the comparison symbol in the middle to the greater than or equal to symbol (≥) from the drop-down menu.

 Then, from the “Math” section add the block with the ‘-’ symbol between the two numbers.

-After that, we’ll go to the “Time” section on the left of the screen and select the “current elapsed Time (miliseconds)” block and add it to the left slot of the “Math” block we just dropped.
+After that, we’ll go to the “Time” section on the left of the screen and select the “ms since started” block and add it to the left slot of the “Math” block we just dropped.

 In the right slot of this same “Math” block, we’ll add the “blinkTime” variable block from the “Variables” section.